 (Note: I’m informed that some dashcams now also take an interior view.)

 Even if that detail doesn’t occur to the viewer, journalists falling all over this story still should still have been suspicious as they watched the video: I noticed the cop kept waving at other motorists …who then couldn’t be seen in the background as he drove on.
 So I dug in and found that Dover PD admitted it was all a setup, so that’s how I reported on it, once I found a mainstream source that got more detailed in their reporting than the rest — good for you, CNN!

-But what’s the real issue here?
+But it’s fun! people say.
+So what’s the real issue here?
 That Dover PD thinks that faking it and lying is a great way to regain the public trust!

 Aw, Shake It Off, Randy!

 It’s not “anti-cop” to want true professionalism in our police forces.
 We grant them huge powers, up to and including killing us, the people who employ them.
 But it’s undeniable that a small number of them abuse our trust.
 There’s a great example of just that in another story, also in this week’s issue: